-If you have been diagnosed with canal stenosis — and you’ve already spent weeks or months exploring your conservative treatment options without much success — consider the minimally invasive surgeries performed by Laser Spine Institute surgeons.
-We can address the symptoms caused by canal stenosis in several ways, as we’ll discuss below.
+If you have been diagnosed with canal stenosis, and you’ve already spent weeks or months exploring your conservative treatment, consider the minimally invasive spine surgery performed by Laser Spine Institute’s board-certified+ surgeons.

-All of our surgeries are minimally invasive and are performed on an outpatient basis, so they require no hospital stay.
-Compare this with traditional, open spine surgery, which requires patients to stay in the hospital for two to five days before they can return home.
-Plus, compared to open spine options, our procedures have a drastically lower risk of infection, at 0.49 percent, rather than 4 percent.
+All of our surgeries are minimally invasive and are performed on an outpatient basis.
+Compare this with traditional open spine surgery, which requires patients to stay in the hospital for two to five days before they can return home.
+Plus, compared to traditional open spine options, our procedures have a far lower risk of complications like infection, at 0.49 percent, rather than 19 percent.^

-To learn more about the minimally invasive treatment options that we offer for spinal stenosis, contact Laser Spine Institute today.
-We can explain our procedures and schedule you for a consultation with one of our physicians.
+To learn more about the minimally invasive treatment options that we offer for spinal stenosis, reach out to Laser Spine Institute today.
+We can explain our procedures and answer any questions you may have.